citp/TheWebNeverForgets/README.md

     sudo pip install numpy tld publicsuffix networkx

-modCrawler's dependencies can be found in the [requirements.txt](https://github.com/citp/TheWebNeverForgets/blob/master/modCrawler/etc/requirements.txt) file and [setup.sh script](https://github.com/citp/TheWebNeverForgets/blob/master/modCrawler/setup.sh).
-We strongly advise you to run modCrawler in a virtual machine or a container.
-You must run [`setup.sh`](https://github.com/citp/TheWebNeverForgets/blob/master/modCrawler/setup.sh) script to install modCrawler.
-Please check [modCrawler](https://github.com/fpdetective/modCrawler) repository for updates.
+modCrawler's dependencies can be found in the [requirements.txt](https://github.com/citp/TheWebNeverForgets/blob/master/modCrawler/etc/requirements.txt) file and [setup.sh script](https://github.com/citp/TheWebNeverForgets/blob/master/modCrawler/setup.sh). *setup.sh* script will install all dependencies automatically.
+We strongly advise you to run modCrawler in a virtual machine or a container such as LXC.
+Please check [modCrawler's own repository](https://github.com/fpdetective/modCrawler) for updates and bug reports.